 What causes regression?

 No young child’s development progresses in one straight line, and for most children, there are many quick spurts of developmental growth followed by long stretches of slow-and-steady.
 In many cases, young children have moments of regression in skills, or forgetting skills that have been recently acquired.
 Often, minor developmental regression is a stress response that often happens as a reaction to a big change in a child’s life.
-The change that’s causing stress might be obvious, like a move to a new home, or the arrival of a new sibling, or a major illness or death in the family, but it can also be more subtle, like a new caregiver at his daycare, or a change in his schedule.
+The change that’s causing stress might be obvious, like a move to a new home, or the arrival of a new sibling, or a major illness or death in the family, but it can also be more subtle, like a new caregiver at their daycare, or a change in their schedule.
 A minor regression can be a young child’s way of asking for a little extra help or support during a difficult or stressful time.
-It’s not always easy to identify the reason for a minor regression, but it can help to mention to your child that you notice the change, and that you’re confident he will be able to master whatever skill has regressed again soon.
+It’s not always easy to identify the reason for a minor regression, but it can help to mention to your child that you notice the change, and that you’re confident they will be able to master whatever skill has regressed again soon.

 Especially when children are younger, more short-term or minor regressions can happen at the same time that children are mastering big new skills, like speaking, walking, or potty training.
 These can be a totally normal part of development, and usually don’t last very long.
 For something to be considered a true regression, it generally has to be a new habit, not a one- two- or three-time accident.
 On the other hand, regressions that are not short-lived could be a sign of major stress like an infection, illness, or underlying developmental disorder, and should be evaluated by a doctor as soon as possible.